ksamuel/Pyped/README.md

 -a
 ***

-Pass an expression you wish to run AFTER reading all stdin.
+Pass a statement you wish to run AFTER reading all stdin.

 Is is executed in a finally clause, so it runs even if your code fails before.